 Logos Foundation logo used by permission of the founder, Paul H. Collins.

-The two interlocking circles represent the balance of the Word and the Spirit held in tension.
+The two interlocking circles represent the Word and Spirit held in balanced tension.

 Logos Foundation was founded in New Zealand, circa 1966, to foster the Charismatic Renewal across the mainline denominations, publishing the renewal journal, Logos Magazine.